jfreboud/jfreboud.github.io/_posts/2021-08-05-general-concepts.markdown

 | (200,  0, 0)     | (<span style="color:green">good shape</span>) | (1) => (<span style="color:green">good shape</span>)| ![wrong](/_assets/images/general/right.png) |
 | (0, 2000, 3 000) | (<span style="color:green">good shape</span>) | (0) => (<span style="color:red">bad shape</span>)   | ![right](/_assets/images/general/wrong.png) |

-In the column: "correct ?", we can see that the $ model $ has produced a wrong result in the last case !
+In the column: "correct ?", we see the $ model $ has produced a wrong result in the last case !
 How is it possible ?

 That is exactly what we want to rectify as the $ model $ learns on the **data**.
 But as mentioned in